kushalshrini/Traffic_Simulation/README.md

 ● The application is platform independent.

 ● C++ was chosen to code the project as it is the most commonly used language in conjunction with OpenGL.

+## Features
+Some of the features is listed below -

+1.**Light Options** - As in any traffic signal you will see the three lights - red, yellow and green.
+All the options has been implemented.

+2.**Vehicles** - To keep the OpenGL Code simple for all only three vehicles has been added.
+Though, if you like to add more do it, you are welcome.

+3.**Lanes** -  The right and left lane options is implemented in the program.

+4.**User Interactions** - Both mouse and keyboard interaction has been added to the OpenGL Code.
+All the user interactions has been listed in the post below.

+5.There is options to speed up the traffic is also in the code.

+6.Program has include the front page for introduction.

+## User Interactions

+## Keyboard Interactions

+  ➔ **Enter** - From First Introduction screen to screen press Enter key at beginning.

+  ➔ **Help** -  Press 'h'to get the help screen.

+  ➔ **Left to right movement** - press 'l' to allow only left to right movement of traffic.

+  ➔ **Right to left movement** - press 'r' to allow only right to left movement of traffic.

+  ➔ **Speed up** - To speed up the traffic press 's'.

+### Mouse Interactions

+  ➔ **Left Mouse Button** - This will stop the traffic as Red light gets on.

+  ➔ **Right Mouse Button (on hold)** - Press right mouse button and keep on hold for yellow light.

+  ➔ **Right Mouse Button (released)** - After releasing the right mouse button the light changes from yellow to green and traffic moves.